 Jepsen.io

-Jepsen is an independent distributed systems analysis and testing project created by Kyle Kingsbury (aka "Aphyr").
-The project identified critical errors in dozens of popular databases and became the de facto standard for testing vendor consistency claims.
+Jepsen is an independent distributed-systems analysis and testing project created by Kyle Kingsbury, also known as Aphyr.
+It has uncovered critical correctness bugs in dozens of popular databases and became a practical standard for validating consistency claims.

 Foundation